-Although permanent resident status does not have an expiration date, the Green Card or permanent resident card does and must be renewed every 10 years through USCIS.
-Failure to do so causes problems for the holder when traveling abroad or when he needs to carry out any legal or work procedure within the US.
+Permanent resident status has no expiration date.
+However, the Green Card must be renewed every 10 years through USCIS.
+Failure to do so will cause you problems when traveling, working or carrying out legal procedures.

-Holders of a Green Card can renew the document using Form I-90, Application to replace the permanent resident card.
-Similarly, this form serves to replace a Green Card that has not yet expired.
+Green Card holders can renew the document using Form I-90, Application to Replace Permanent Resident Card.
+Similarly, this form is used to replace a Green Card that has not yet expired.

-When making the procedure, keep in mind that:
+At the time of processing, keep in mind that:

-- Form I-90 must be submitted within six months prior to the expiration date of the residence card, not before.
+- Form I-90 must be filed within six months prior to the expiration date of the Green Card, not earlier.

-- If your Green Card expired due to carelessness or any other reason, you must immediately submit Form I-90 to USCIS.
+- If your Green Card has expired due to carelessness or any other reason, you must immediately file Form I-90 with USCIS.

-- USCIS recommends requesting the replacement of the green card, if the holder has an earlier version than the current one but has not yet expired.
+- USCIS recommends requesting the replacement of the Green Card, if the holder has a previous version to the current one but that has not expired yet.

-How much does it cost to renew the Green Card?
+How much does it cost to renew the Green Card in 2020?